Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

 Recall from Section \ref{ss.randomgeometryGFF} that adding $-2\pi \Delta^{-1} \density$ to $h$ is equivalent to changing the underlying geometry w.r.t.\ which Liouville quantum gravity is defined.
 Thus, Proposition \ref{p.densitystationary} says that a Liouville quantum gravity measure on an alternative underlying geometry ($h$ still taken modulo additive constant) is stationary under zipping/unzipping in a modified version of capacity time.

 This symmetry between space and time is intriguing for its own sake.
 It is related to but should not be confused with Theorem \ref{reversecouplingkapparho}.
 Both theorems involve modifying the function $\h_0$.
 However, Theorem \ref{reversecouplingkapparho} does not describe a new stationary process; instead, it gives a modified law for the zipping up map $f_t$ and does not involve changing the time parameter.
 On the other hand, one can use Theorem \ref{reversecouplingkapparho} to describe how the process of Proposition \ref{p.densitystationary} evolves in capacity time.
+The following is an immediate consequence of Theorem \ref{reversecouplingkapparho}.